Architecture

 , andAbstractManager

-in order – this is depicted using green arrows in An overview of major classes and their relation.
+in order – this is depicted using green arrows in Figure 1.

 Following sections examine this interplay in detail.